naomi-henderson/naomi-henderson.github.io/pages/sessions.md

 - Bring your laptop or just come and watch
 - All are invited

-- If you don't have time for any of this, check out [tutorial](https://naomi-henderson.github.io/pages/tutorial1.html) - there is enough information there to get you up-to-speed for Session 2, in which we will start exploring the Hackathon notebooks.
+- If you don't have time for any of this, check out [tutorial 1](https://naomi-henderson.github.io/pages/tutorial1.html) - there is enough information there to get you up-to-speed for Session 2, in which we will start exploring the Hackathon notebooks.